Welcome to INTEGIRLS Chicago!

 Recent News + Upcoming Events

-We recently hosted our 2024 Spring Competition at Oakton College on Sunday, March 17th.
+We hosted our 2024 Spring Competition at Oakton College on Sunday, March 17th.
 Check out the results and fun pictures from our competition here!

 Answers and solutions will be posted by early May.
 Please do not discuss problems because other INTEGIRLS Chapters across the US may still be hosting their competitions.